EBI-Metabolights/guides/docs/Files.md

 **Windows**

-1. Download the script [zipfolders.ps1](https://raw.githubusercontent.com/EBI-Metabolights/mtbls-validation/main/scripts/zipfolders.ps1) and copy locally on your computer.
+1. Download the script zipfolders.ps1 by Right click & Save this link [zipfolders.ps1](https://raw.githubusercontent.com/EBI-Metabolights/mtbls-validation/main/scripts/zipfolders.ps1) on your computer.
 Assuming your raw data folders are arranged in a folder called ‘RAW_FILES’.
 You have N number of raw data folders on this folder.
 2. Copy zipfolders.ps1 to ‘RAW_FILES’ folder.
 3. Run the script zipfolders.ps1